Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 Cats in Puberty: An Exciting Phase of Growing Up

 Has your sweet little cat suddenly changed?
-Is she rebellious, exhibiting peculiarities, and seems to be paying less attention to you?
-Welcome to your cat's puberty!
-This phase of life is both exciting and challenging for you and your furry friend.
+Is she rebellious, showing her own quirks, and seemingly paying less attention to you?
+Welcome to your cat's adolescence!
+This phase of life is both exciting and challenging for you and your feline friend.
 Learn what happens during this time and how you can best support your cat.

 When do cats reach puberty?

-Depending on the breed and individual development, puberty in cats usually begins between 6 and 12 months of age.
-During this phase, your cat matures physically and hormonally, which is clearly reflected in their behavior.
+Puberty in cats usually begins between 6 and 12 months of age, depending on the breed and individual development.
+During this phase, your cat matures physically and hormonally, which is clearly reflected in its behavior.

 Signs of puberty:

-• Changed behavior: Your cat becomes more independent and tests its limits.
+• Changes in behavior: Your cat is becoming more independent and testing its boundaries.

-• Territory marking: Tom cats tend to mark with urine, and female cats can also display this behavior.
+• Territorial marking: Male cats tend to mark with urine; female cats can also exhibit this behavior.

 • Heat: Female cats go into heat and signal their readiness to mate.